kbanjoh212/front-end-developer-code-test-answer/README.md

       "Assistive technologies are software or equipment that people with disabilities use to improve interaction with the web, such as screen readers that read aloud web pages for people who cannot read text, screen magnifiers for people with some types of low vision, and voice recognition software and selection switches for people who cannot use a keyboard or mouse."

+        It's easy and relatively inexpensive for website developers to provide transcripts for podcasts and audio files.
+There are also transcription services that create text transcripts in HTML format.

 2. How would you implement a version of [GOV.UK browse](https://www.gov.uk/browse/) for a new digital service.